ianemoore/ais-ships-shiny-react/README.md

 #### Setup:
-- Because shiny.semantic 4.0.4 is required, we will use the {renv} package to finely control the package versions that we are using.
+- shiny.semantic 4.0.4 was a specific package needed, so we will use the {renv} package to finely control the package versions that we are using.

-- The final product should be uploaded to Github and hosted on Shinyapps.io, so we will be using the {rsconnect} package to upload the application.
+- The final product should be uploaded to Github and hosted on "shinyapps.io", so we will be using the {rsconnect} package to upload the application.